10up/Engineering-Best-Practices/_includes/markdown/Systems.md

 * **Security:** HTTPS creates an encrypted channel between your browser and a website's server.
 Without encryption, anything transferred between the website and browser could be intercepted by a 3rd party.
 This is an issue for usernames, passwords, payment information and anything else sent over a form.

-* **Performance:** The HTTP/2 web protocol includes numerous performance benefits and only works on websites running on HTTPS.
+* **Performance:** The HTTP/2 web protocol includes numerous performance benefits such as allowing multiple requests to be sent over a single connection.
+This functionality only works on websites running on HTTPS, so utilizing HTTPS is important for performance.

 * **SEO:** While Google's search algorithms are ever-evolving, [Google is moving towards making sure that HTTPS sites will get a page rank boost](https://webmasters.googleblog.com/2014/08/https-as-ranking-signal.html).
 Using HTTPS automatically gives sites ranking improvements over non-HTTPS websites.